On the existence of Monge maps for the Gromov-Wasserstein problem: Existence of Monge maps for fiber-invariant costs

-This map is measurable as composition of measurable maps.
-Let us prove that this defines a transport map between $\mu$ and $\nu$.
-For any function $\zeta : \Yy \to \RR$ continuous with compact support, we can write
+This map is measurable as it is a composition of measurable maps.
+Let us prove that it is a transport map between $\mu$ and $\nu$.
+For any continuous function $\zeta : \Yy \to \RR$ with compact support, we can write